Start planning your trip

 The One Yen Coin

 The one yen coin is made of aluminum and is extremely light, weighing in at just one gram.
-It is said that producing a one yen coin costs three yen.
+It is said that producing a one-yen coin costs three yen.
 There is a saying in Japan that "he who laughs at one yen will weep at one yen," meaning that all money has value, even something as small as a one yen coin.

 One yen coins cannot usually be used at vending machines, ticket machines, and other automatic payment machines.
-However, feel free to use one yens when you are shopping in-person.
+However, feel free to use one yens when you are shopping in person.

-Get Familiar with Japanese Money!
+Get Familiar with Japanese Money

 This concludes our feature on the Japanese yen.
 We hope you found it useful.
 Enjoy shopping in Japan!

-The MATCHA editorial department.
+This is the official account of MATCHA's editorial department.
 Our articles feature useful travel information for visitors to Japan, from how-to guides to recommended places to visit.